In order to better understand this article we suggest you familiarise yourself with the following articles:

 In our fast paced lifestyle, for some of us, a prayer may seem like a redundant step in our meal routine for which we have little time or patience.
 For others, it may be an altogether unknown experience.

-To understand the effects of prayers before meals from a spiritual perspective, we conducted spiritual research using advanced sixth sense and compared what happens when we make a prayer before meals to what happens when food is eaten without praying beforehand.
+To understand the effects of prayer before meals from a spiritual perspective, we conducted spiritual research using advanced sixth sense and compared what happens when we make a prayer before meals to what happens when food is eaten without praying beforehand.

-2. Spiritual research on eating without praying
+2. Spiritual research on prayer before meals

 This drawing based on subtle-knowledge shows the effect of eating without praying.